phansch/philhansch.net/_posts/2019-10-15-sponsoring.md

   messages
 * [Adding a custom ICE message to Clippy][clippy_ice_message]

-You can always check what I'm currently working [in this GitHub project][rust-project].
+You can always check what I'm currently working on, [in this GitHub project][rust-project].

 ## What about rewards?